How Can I Be Over the Legal Limit After Only One Drink?

 - Alcohol affects you differently at different times.
 If you are upset, overtired, or have an empty stomach, drugs or alcohol may have a stronger effect on you.

-- Affect your judgment.
+- Affect your judgment and vision.

 - Slow down your reactions.